Orjen-class torpedo boat: Axis service

 The remaining six boats were captured by Italian forces and commissioned in the Regia Marina (Royal Italian Navy), receiving designations MAS 3–8 D, with "MAS" standing for Motoscafo Armato Silurante (Torpedo Armed Motorboat) and the prefix D denoting they were captured in Dalmatia.
 The captured boats and plans for them which were seized at Tivat in the Bay of Kotor were used as a model for the Italian-built CRDA 60 t motor torpedo boats, which were designated as Motosilurante ("MS", or Motor Torpedo Boat) to distinguish them from the smaller MAS boats already in Italian service.
 The Italians had sought in vain to convince the Germans to sell them the plans for their S-boat design.
 The existing Italian MAS boats had significant shortcomings, having a two-stepped hard-chine hydroplane design that lacked seaworthiness and was prone to damage, and the CRDA/MS boats were a significant improvement.
 The captured Orjen-class boats also served as a template for the Italian submarine chasers of the VAS class.

+MAS 3–5 D formed the 24th MAS Squadron and were deployed in the Aegean Sea, where the principal Italian naval presence centred around three destroyers.
+The Italian Navy mission in the Aegean was sea control, which met with initial success but deteriorated over time.
+They and the Germans completely occupied the Aegean islands, and while Allied submarines conducted patrols through the area, inter-island traffic consisted mainly of low-value small schooners and caiques.
+The designations of the former Yugoslav boats were changed again in July 1942 to conform with the new "MS" prefix, and new numerals from 41 to 46.